someoneusedmyname/PHP-Object-Oriented-Programming/README.md

 ### The three basic components of object oriented programming are:

--Object oriented analysis: functionality of the system -Object oriented designing: architecture of the system -Object oriented programming: implementation of the application
+- Object oriented analysis: functionality of the system
+- Object oriented designing: architecture of the system
+- Object oriented programming: implementation of the application

 ## How is OOP used in PHP?